piotrmiskiewicz/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 ## Provide Additional Steps

 You can configure SAP BTP, Kyma runtime operations by providing additional steps.
 Every operation (see the implementation of `internal.Operation` structure in [model.go](../../internal/model.go)) is based on the same Operation structure.
-The following examples present how to extend the KEB process based on provisioning operation.
+The following examples present how to extend the KEB process based on the provisioning operation.
 Extensions for other processes follow the same steps but require their specific structures.

 <div tabs name="runtime-provisioning-deprovisioning" group="runtime-provisioning-deprovisioning">
   <details>